-Private schools must offer no fewer than one hundred and eighty school days per year and no fewer than a total school-wide annual average of one thousand instructional hours for students in grades one through twelve, and at least four hundred and fifty hours for kindergarten students.
+Private schools must offer no fewer than 180 school days per year or no fewer than a total school-wide annual average of 1,000 instructional hours for students in grades one through twelve, and at least 450 hours for kindergarten students.

-If the school’s address, contact information, or the head of school changes, the State Board of Education at firstname.lastname@example.org needs to be notified.
-The chair of the school’s governing body, the owner of the school, or the head of school should fill out a Private School Change of Information Form.
-(If the change happens close to the time the school re-applies for approval, the re-approval process may serve as the notification and the Private School Certificate of Compliance may replace the Private School Change of Information Form.)
+If the school’s address, contact information, or the head of school changes, the State Board of Education must be notified.
+The chair of the school’s governing body, the owner of the school, or the head of school should complete a Private School Change of Information Form.
+If changes occur close to or during the Approval Application window, the re-approval process will serve as the notification and the Private School Certificate of Compliance will replace the Private School Change of Information Form.

-Name changes cannot be processed in state records due to issues with the Educational Data System.
-Schools should apply as a new school under the new school name during the annual approval process.
+Name changes cannot be processed in state records outside of the spring approval application window due to issues with the Educational Data System.
+Schools will log in to their renewing private school application to indicate both the new and previous names of the school.

-Private schools that close should notify the State Board of Education.
-Schools need to make arrangements for the responsible disposition of student records.
+Private schools that are closing must complete a Private School Closure Form.
+Please ensure that records from the closing private school are transferred to a reliable person or entity for storage and that students and parents/guardians understand how to request their records.
 Neither the Office of the Superintendent of Public Instruction nor the State Board of Education is able to retain student records at the state level.
 Schools may inform the State Board of Education about the disposition of student records.

-For internal state record-keeping purposes, each private school is given a unique identifier, which is shown in parentheses next to the school’s name in the Educational Data System.
+For internal state record-keeping purposes, each private school is given a unique identifier (School Code), which is shown in parentheses next to the school’s name in the Educational Data System.
 This ID number is useful for distinguishing between schools with the same or similar names.